The Math of Life and Death

 Half-Resurrection Blues

-Book Notes Posted by kitt at 21:14 on 21 November 2020This is the first book of the "A Bone Street Rumba" series.
+Book Notes Written with a loving hand by kitt some time around 21:14 on 21 November 2020This is the first book of the "A Bone Street Rumba" series.
 I picked up the book after a second recommendation for it, one from Claire and one from the XOXO slack.
 One of the strong recommendations from both was, "listen to this book."
 The book is read by the author, whose voice caresses the listener as it takes the listener on a wild ride.

 So, I listened to this book more than I read it.
 The audio version recommendation?
 Totally worth it.